blueck/KafkaPartitionMover/README.md

 # Kafka Partition Mover

 Bash script to aid in manually moving paritions folders between Kafka log.dirs already defined in your server.properties.
-This helps if you need to move a busy parition from a full volume to a less full volume.
+This helps if you need to move a busy parition from a full volume to a less full volume on your broker.

 server.properties
 ```sh